CEI-lab/ece3400-2017/docs/lab4.md

 The FPGA team has been working to draw a grid that shows the current position of the robot.
 To do this, they will need you to relay a coordinate position to them over the radio.

 Implement a communication method to send the current position of the robot from one Arduino to the other.
-Design for a 4 x 5 maze.
-Decide on the appropriate coordinate system to use.
+Design for a 4 x 5 maze and decide on the appropriate coordinate system to use.

 Your goal is to send the current position of the robot from Arduino A to Arduino B. Then Arduino B will transfer that information to the FPGA so that the current position of the robot appears on the VGA monitor.

-**Implement Your Communication Method**

-Now that you have worked through some basic examples, implement the method that you will use in the final project.
-At the end of this lab, you should ideally be able to send messages from one Arduino to the receiving Arduino (simulating actual maze information) and have the FPGA show it on the monitor.

-### Wrap-Up
-Keep all relevant parts of this lab in the box dedicated for your team.
-All other components, including USB cables, can be placed back into their appropriate bins.

-Before leaving the lab ask one TA to confirm that your box only has 2 Arduinos, 2 Breadboards, and no tools.

-You should have documented this lab in your notebook; your documentation should include personal notes, challenges, successes, and applicable diagrams.

-Use the GitHub program on the lab computer to save your code.

 ***

-## FGGA Group
+## FPGA Group

 ### Materials
 - FPGA